garthvh/pitftmenu/README.md

     git clone https://github.com/garthvh/pitftmenu
     cd pitftmenu

-The basic 8 Button Template can be run with the following command:
+The basic 8 Button Template can be run with the following command the buttons in this example simply print out the number of the button pushed and closes the menu:

     sudo python menu_8button.py

-My base project template can be run with
+My basic touch pi menu with a top label, buttons for Desktop, Exit, Reboot and Shutdown.
+This screen also displays your current ip address.

-    sudo python menu.py
+    sudo python menu_touchpi.py

-If you want to enable the shutdown command you will need to make the following updates
+If you want to enable the reboot and shutdown commands you will need to make the following updates

     sudo visudo